 What are Triggered Emails?

 Triggered Emails are automated emails that are triggered based on an action taken (or not) by a website visitor, or a change in a customer’s behavior or profile.
+Simply put, this as a whole is known as trigger-based email marketing.
+A triggered email is also referred to as a event-triggered email.

 Examples of marketing emails are: